libmapper/libmapper/doc/tutorials/tutorial_java.md

 Lastly, it is usually necessary to be informed when input signal values change.
 This is done by providing a function to be called whenever its value is modified by an incoming message.
-It is passed in the `UpdateListener` parameter.
+It is passed in the `Listener` parameter.

 An example of creating a "barebones" integer scalar output signal with no unit, minimum, or maximum information: